Mjz86/c_colon/README.md

 also , using abi= on a member doesn't change the members real type and hash , and even if in some cases it  does, its still possible  to "unsafe(abi-cast)" the hash to the original type's hash ( variable definition having the type be type1 abi=(abiof(type2)) or at most an unsafe `reinterpret_cast` known as pointer-cast or a bit cast)

+ * as a gist :
+It's similar to itanium,  however,
+The name has an appended xxhash128 , of its signature, Every type function and namespace has these hashes , and they recursively depend on each other ( for a cycle,  like in a graphs node type , there are operators such as abi=,abi+,abiof that operate on the 128 hashes)
+This makes the language entirely abi stable , at least within the ecosystem

 7. type qualifier deriven optimizations: the qualifiers change throughout the code, the same expression have lead to diffrent qualifiers, its ill-formed, but this makes uninitilized variables truly safe to use. because the function either throws or initilizes them, if not initilized it is an error.